ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

 #### Cloud gaming

+Cloud gaming is a type of service which allows players to run games on a server in the cloud and have your inputs streamed to it and the outputs streamed back to you.
+Some examples of this are Xbox Cloud Gaming, Nvidia GeForce and the now defunct Google Stadia, as well as the previously discussed PlayStation Plus.

+Some of the reasons why people may want to use Cloud Gaming are:

+- Cloud gaming allows users to access games from almost any device with an internet connection, making it more accessible to those who do not have access to high-end gaming equipment.
+- Cloud gaming allows for greater scalability - game servers can be easily scaled up or down to meet varying numbers of players.
+- Cloud Gaming means that players don't need to invest in expensive gaming hardware to play high-quality games, so it may be a less expensive option for some, especially since many Cloud Gaming companies feature a free tier.
+- Cloud gaming may open new opportunities for games, such as game saves that persist across devices and cross-platform multiplayer.

+One disadvantage is that players must have a reliable and fast connection to the Internet, which may be a sticking point for some players, particularly those in rural areas.
+Gamers with slow or unstable internet connections may experience high input lag or poor graphics.

+Some cloud gaming services may need a paid membership for clients who already pay for games and other forms of entertainment, such as GeForce Now.
+Although it does offer a free tier, GeForce Now connects to platforms like Steam or Epic Games, and allows players to play games they have purchased through these platforms, whilst also offering both a free and paid subscription, which may mean that an extra cost is incurred just to play games you already own.

+Developers may also have to design specific parts of the game to be optimised for streaming services - such as support for a wide variety of input and output systems that people may be using (as many streaming services can be accessed from any device using a web browser), or highly efficient input systems to reduce lag.

 ### The Impact of Emerging Technologies on Games Development

 - Provide examples with supporting images to show the impact on the games industry e.g. development of graphics cards, ray tracing, 3D game rendering etc.